How to Double Your Landscape Profits

 - Do a cost analysis before giving a quote to a client to ensure a job’s profitability.

-- Track the profitability of each job over the next year and use that data to help improve your company’s profitability all around.
+- Track the profitability of each job over the next year.
+Then, use that data to help improve your company’s profitability.

-- Up your prices!
-If you think that you can get more money for the service that you’re providing, you can always increase your prices to be more aligned with the demand.
+- Increase your prices to stay aligned with demand.
+Do so if you think that you can get more money for the service that you’re providing.

 As you can see, there are many ways to double—or more than double—your profitability.
 Don’t make the same mistakes that John did.
 Use these tips as your profitability bible and watch your numbers grow at the end of the year.